 Blue light filter guard for Google Chrome

-One of my friends likes to use these when using electronics, and it helps them to see with a high contrast display.
+One of my friends likes to use non-prescription tinted glasses. when using electronics.
 These have a yellow tint to them and help to reduce eye strain further.
 I have not tried wearing them over my thick glasses so I’m not sure how they will fit, but I do like the wraparound design.
-Here are the ones they have.
+I have a tint added to my prescription glasses to help with light sensitivity

 Anti-glare screen filter